ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_viewing.md

 | Configuring | The instance is being activated. |
 | Installed | The instance is ready to use. |
 | Removing | The instance is being deleted. |
 {: caption="Table 2.
-KMIP for VMware instances status descriptions" caption-side="top"}
+KMIP for VMware instances status descriptions" caption-side="bottom"}

 ## Related links
 {: #kmip_standalone_viewing-related}